Dmellons/Melston-Watchlist/README.md

 ### Plex Request

 - [ ] if title not in your providers then display add to Plex rew
 - [ ] Admin view to see users with requests

 ### User

-- [ ] Add access_to_plex label to user account to grant access to request from Plex switch
+- [ ] Add `plex` label to user account to grant access to request from Plex switch

 ### API

-- [ ] Add Watchmode API
-- [ ] Add TMDb API
+- [X] Add TMDb API
-  - [ ] Add TMDB autofill for watchlist add title box
+  - [X] Add TMDB autofill for watchlist add title box